 Mono Lake Committee Board of Directors

-Our Board of Directors are concerned citizens from all corners of California, dedicated to the protection and restoration of Mono Lake, and public education about smart resource management.
+Our Board of Directors are concerned citizens from all corners of California, dedicated to the protection and restoration of Mono Lake and public education about smart resource management.
 They come from diverse backgrounds and professions and provide overall direction and strategic support for implementing the Committee's mission.
 The Board meets at least three times a year.

 Sally Gaines, Mammoth Lakes—Chair

 Sally was a co-founder of the Mono Lake Committee in 1978.
 She and her late husband David Gaines were the driving force behind the scientific research and advocacy that led to initial protections for Mono Lake.
 After several years as an integral staff member, Sally became part of the Board and has provided invaluable guidance to the Committee throughout.
-She is now a teacher, and is living in Mammoth Lakes with her husband Rick Kattelmann.
+She is now a retired teacher, and lives in Mammoth Lakes with her husband Rick Kattelmann.

 Tom Soto, Santa Monica—Secretary